Palliative Care.

 OUR MODEL OF CARE

 Palliative Care South East offers a ‘needs based’ model of care.
-Care and treatment plans, based on regular assessment and individual need, will ensure you and your carers will have access to the support you need according to your requirements and is consistent with Palliative Care South East values of respect, innovation, integrity and enablement.
+Care and treatment plans, based on regular assessment and individual need, will ensure you and your carers will have access to the support you need according to your requirements and is consistent with Palliative Care South East’s values of Empowerment, Responsiveness, Collaboration and Kindness.

 We are all visitors to this time, this place.
 We are just passing through.
 Our purpose here is to observe, to learn, to grow, to love... and then we return home.